Watchdog: 4 Mar-a-Lago trips in 2017 cost taxpayers $14m

 - Check your compass: The magnetic north pole is on the move

+The White House did not respond immediately to a request for comment.

+During one of Trump’s trips to Mar-a-Lago in early 2017, the president played host to visiting Japanese Prime Minister Shinzo Abe.

-The report was requested by Democratic members of Congress.
+The GAO report was requested by Democratic members of Congress, including California Sen. Dianne Feinstein and Maryland Rep. Elijah Cummings.

+The tally does not include expenses that are classified or salaries and benefits of U.S. government employees traveling with the president.
+The GAO said the latter would have been incurred if the president had not traveled.

+The GAO also didn’t include costs incurred by officials of the Executive Office of the President because the White House did not respond to a request for the data.